AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 ===========

-In the examples so far, we have explicitly written out the for loops when we iterate over a :cpp:`Box.
+In the examples so far, we have explicitly written out the for loops when we iterate over a :cpp:`Box`.
 AMReX also provides function templates for writing these in a concise and performance portable way like below,